Omvatsal/Omvatsal/README.md

 ---

 ## Know me😎:
-I am a student at Indian Institute at Information Technology, Nagpur(IIITN) specializing in data science and analytics.A full-stack storyteller who brings ideas to life on the web.
+A full-stack storyteller who brings ideas to life on the web.
 I'm a versatile developer, constantly exploring new technologies to build intuitive and elegant solutions.

 ---